Skip to main content

 This hormonal data, which reflects a current, modifiable physiological state rather than a fixed genetic predisposition, is not explicitly protected by GINA.
 It falls under the ADA’s purview if collected by an employer program.
 An employee who chooses to pursue Testosterone Replacement Therapy (TRT) to mitigate this risk is engaging in a proactive, evidence-based health protocol.

-However, their participation in such a protocol, and the underlying data, exists in a legal gray area within the context of programs.
+However, their participation in such a protocol, and the underlying data, exists in a legal gray area within the context of employer wellness programs.
 The program is unlikely to recognize or reward such a sophisticated intervention, and the employee may have legitimate privacy concerns about how such information could be perceived, even if legally protected by HIPAA.

 The table below explores the ethical and clinical dichotomies created by the current legal framework when viewed through the lens of proactive, systems-based medicine.